SUBJECTS

 yield strength

-8. A specific method of measuring the resistance of a materials surface to penetration by a hard object under a static force
+49. A method used to measure the resistance of the surface of a material to penetration by a hard object under a static force

 nominal stress